 Request Units in Azure Cosmos DB

 With Azure Cosmos DB, you pay for the throughput you provision and the storage you consume on an hourly basis.
-Throughput must be provisioned to ensure that sufficient system resources are available for your Azure Cosmos database all the time.
-You need enough resources to meet or exceed the Azure Cosmos DB SLA.
+Throughput must be provisioned to ensure that sufficient system resources are available for your Azure Cosmos database at all times.
+You need enough resources to meet or exceed the Azure Cosmos DB SLAs.

 Azure Cosmos DB supports many APIs, such as SQL, MongoDB, Cassandra, Gremlin, and Table.
 Each API has its own set of database operations.
 These operations range from simple point reads and writes to complex queries.
 Each database operation consumes system resources based on the complexity of the operation.

 To manage and plan capacity, Azure Cosmos DB ensures that the number of RUs for a given database operation over a given dataset is deterministic.
-Examine the response header to track the number of RUs that are consumed by any database operation.
+You can examine the response header to track the number of RUs that are consumed by any database operation.
 When you understand the factors that affect RU charges and your application's throughput requirements, you can run your application cost effectively.

-You're billed on an hourly basis.
 You provision the number of RUs for your application on a per-second basis in increments of 100 RUs per second.
 To scale the provisioned throughput for your application, you can increase or decrease the number of RUs at any time.
-Make your changes in increments or decrements of 100 RUs.
+You can scale in increments or decrements of 100 RUs.
 You can make your changes either programmatically or by using the Azure portal.
+You are billed on an hourly basis.

 You can provision throughput at two distinct granularities: